At Sunvet Animal Wellness Clinic, we are doing everything we can to be here for you and your furry friend during these challenging times.

 We ask that all clients please wear a mask during the check-out process as well.

-We will process your payment, using the credit card number you provide at check-in, and one of our receptionists will call you to schedule any follow-up appointments or procedures.
+We will process your payment, using the credit card number you provide at check-in.

 Staffing & Hours

 We are open 8:30 am – 5:00 pm Monday thru Thursday to answer your questions, take orders for supplies and medications, and schedule appointments.

 In order to comply with social distancing guidelines and limit the spread of COVID-19, we are restricting access to the clinic.
 Please place your orders in advance, and we will arrange shipping or curbside pick-up for your supplies.
 Only animals are allowed in the clinic until further notice.

 As an additional protective measure, we are making changes to the way we manage appointments and process orders.
 These additional steps to help keep our staff and clients safe have increased the time it takes to finish some tasks.

 Additionally, we are experiencing a high call volume in the clinic.
 Please text or email us whenever possible, and we will respond to you as soon as we can.